tshort/markdown-folder/README.md

 Atom package that folds and unfolds markdown headings.

+Note that the headings must use the hash signs.
+That is, underlining with equal signs does not work.
+There must also be some whitespace between the hash sign and the heading text.
+Examples that DO work:

+`# My First Heading`
+`## My Second Heading`

 Commands:
   * 'markdown-folder:toggle': =>: => Fold/unfold heading at cursor
   * 'markdown-folder:unfoldall':: => Unfold all headings